 Arianna Dagnino is a researcher, writer, and socio-cultural analyst.
 She holds an M.A. in Modern Foreign Languages and Literatures from l’Università degli Studi di Genova and a Ph.D. in Sociology and Comparative Literature from the University of South Australia.

-She lectures and conducts research in the fields of transcultural studies, world literature and translation studies at the University of British Columbia after having relocated to Vancouver as a permanent resident of Canada.
-She is interested in looking at how socio-economic factors and cultural changes linked to global mobility shape identities and cultural practices – in particular creative writing and (self-)translation.
+She lectures and conducts research in the fields of transcultural studies, world literature and translation studies at the University of British Columbia and at the University of Ottawa after having relocated to Vancouver as a permanent resident of Canada.
+She is interested in looking at how socio-economic factors and cultural changes linked to global mobility shape identities and cultural practices – in particular, creative writing and (self-)translation.